Johnson-Su Bioreactor

 Risk Mitigation Strategies

-• Waste Stream Risk: Maintain a 3:1 carbon-to-nitrogen ratio.
-Keep a reserve of high-carbon materials (woodchips or straw) valued at $300-$500 per year to ensure the system remains balanced even if livestock output varies.
+- Waste Stream Risk: Maintaining a consistent 3:1 carbon-to-nitrogen ratio is vital.
+Operators should keep a reserve of dry, high-carbon materials—such as woodchips or straw—valued at $300–$500 per year to ensure the system remains balanced regardless of variability in livestock output.

 Transition Period Risks